henri/SSIDTHP/README.md

 ---------

 - Ensure you have the developer tools and command line tools installed.
 In particular importance is the `pkgbuild` command.
-- Duplicate the build script with an approriate name
+- Duplicate (copy) the build script to a file in the same direcotry with an approriate name (eg. my_build.bash)
 - Edit your copy of the build script setting the *package_identifier*, *ssid_to_prioritize*, *package_output_name* and *package_version* varibles to suite you requirments.
 - Run the build script and with all things going well collect your output package from the build_output directory